justin2004/weblog/iDE/README.md

 ## My RDF/SPARQL workflow

 Since my iDE is mostly a patchwork of tools that work easily and well together I've found that it is easier to get tools to work together if they can communicate using text.
-That can be in the form of files on the filesystem, command line options, or keyboard input.
+That can be in the form of files on the filesystem, command line options, keyboard input, or text-based network protocols (like REST).

 <!-- Also, the foundational tools ... -->